 Theodore Roosevelt National Park started it’s life many years ago as Theodore Roosevelt Memorial Park.
-Although memorial parks are an odd thing, and it probably became a better fit as a National Park.
+Memorial parks are an odd thing, and it’s feels a better fit as a National Park.
 The park protects a large swath of the North Dakotan badlands.

 Why is the Park named for Theodore Roosevelt